carla-simulator/carla/Docs/cameras_and_sensors.md

 | `motion_blur_max_distortion`  | float | 0.35 | Max distortion caused by motion blur, in percent of the screen width, 0 is off |
 | `motion_blur_min_object_screen_size`  | float | 0.1 | Percentage of screen width objects must have for motion blur, lower value means less draw calls

-`sensor_tick` tells how fast we want the sensor to capture the data.
+The `sensor_tick` tells how fast we want the sensor to capture the data.
 A value of 1.5 means that we want the sensor to capture data each second and a half.
 By default a value of 0.0 means as fast as possible.

 If `enable_postprocess_effects` is enabled, a set of post-process effects is applied to the image to create a more realistic feel